nuvla/documentation/docs/nuvla/user-guide/sign-up-in.md

 ![Two-factor authentication](/assets/img/two-factor.png)

 That's it!
 You're in... enjoy Nuvla.
-And if you need a hand, don't hesitate to reach out using the blue widget on the bottom right of every page.
+And if you need a hand, don't hesitate to reach out using the built-in platform chat on the bottom right of every page.
 We will also send you a few emails, to help you get the most out of Nuvla.